frank-xwang/CLD-UnsupervisedLearning/README.md

 * [apex](https://github.com/NVIDIA/apex) (optional, unless using mixed precision training)

 ## Dataset Preparation
 CIFAR and STL-10 code will download data automatically with the dataloader.
-For ImageNet, please download the ImageNet-1k dataset from http://image-net.org/download.
-Moving validation images to labeled subfolders using the following script is required: https://raw.githubusercontent.com/soumith/imagenetloader.torch/master/valprep.sh.
+For ImageNet, please download the ImageNet-1k dataset from [here](http://image-net.org/download).
+Moving validation images to labeled subfolders using the following script is required: [valprep.sh](https://raw.githubusercontent.com/soumith/imagenetloader.torch/master/valprep.sh).
 For ImageNet-100, it was firstly used in CMC and contains 100 categories of ImageNet.
 The category list of ImageNet-100 can be found in data/imagenet100.txt.
 Please organize ImageNet-100 according to the following structure.
 For high-correlation dataset Kitchen-HC, it is constructed by extracting objects in their bounding boxes from the multi-view RGB-D Kitchen dataset.
-Kitchen-HC can be downloaded from https://drive.google.com/drive/folders/1GDJ47C81kejmPU_tC7q2FkleGiGtYFmn?usp=sharing.
+Kitchen-HC can be downloaded from [this link](https://drive.google.com/drive/folders/1GDJ47C81kejmPU_tC7q2FkleGiGtYFmn?usp=sharing).
 ```
 data
 ├── CIFAR-10